tranqv/Mittag-Leffler-function-and-its-derivative/README.md

 --------------------------------

 Please test this Fortran code by yourself.
-Please let me know if you can find some regular case that the code is FAILED to produce desired result.
+Let me know if you can find some regular case that the code is FAILED to produce desired result.

 I hope that this package is helpful for persons who work on this topic.

-Every report on this code is welcomed at tranquocviet@tdtu.edu.vn or viet204@mail.com
+Every report on this code is welcomed at viet204@mail.com

 Regards.